Wladislawe/ab-test-conversion/README.md

 - If the goal of the experiment is **specifically to increase conversion**, it is rational to:
   - **keep the control version** as the main one;
-  - consider the hypothesis ‘the new design increases conversion’ **rejected**.
+  - consider the hypothesis ‘the new design increases conversion’ **rejected**
 - If the new page is important for other reasons (brand, visual consistency, product requirements), you can:
-  - switch to the new version **with the understanding** that there is no conversion gain at this time.
+  - switch to the new version **with the understanding** that there is no conversion gain at this time

 ### 2. How to improve further experiments